DavidLee528/VigenereCracker/README.md

 # VigenereCracker
-Crack Vigenere Ciphertext using statistic method (Index of Coincidence and Chi-square)
+Crack Vigenere Ciphertext using statistic method (Index of Coincidence and Chi-square), the steps from ciphertext to possible key are as follow:

 ### Step 1